Emergency Funds for Disaster Relief

 Beginning in April, 2022, IMR teams responded to accommodation centers in Warsaw, Poland that were managing and housing the flood of Ukrainians escaping the conflict with Russia.
 Donations of medical supplies and medicines were used to treat medical conditions of the residents of the centers as well as support four hospitals in Ukraine.

-Our volunteer teams are serving this vulnerable population by offering much-needed medical and dental care directly to the displaced Ukrainians at a 6,000-person accommodation center in Poland.
+Our volunteer teams are serving this vulnerable population by offering much-needed medical and dental care directly to the displaced Ukrainians in Poland, Norway, and Belgium.
 IMR volunteers are working alongside other qualified volunteers and medical professionals to provide care to some of the most marginalized citizens.

 Bahamas, 2019, Hurricane Dorian